Telefonica/opengateway-developers-website/catalog/qod/qodwifi.md

 ---
-title: SIM Swap API
-excerpt: The SIM Swap API from Open Gateway allows to check for SIM card swaps for fraud prevention purposes
+title: QoD Wifi
+excerpt: The QoD API allows the developer to prioritize network traffic on certain devices on demand.
 category: 66aa4f941e51e7000fa353ce
 ---

-The standardized SIM Swap API enables seamless integration of SIM swap detection and management functionality into your applications.
-This API enhances security by identifying potentially fraudulent activity and providing an additional layer of protection against unauthorized access.

-Additionally, the SIM Swap's Unified API Access feature ensures access to network capabilities of various carriers through a single, standardized interface.
-This simplifies integration and improves efficiency for developers by consolidating access to multiple carrier networks.
+An example of an application that aims to enrich the public experience when attending a live sporting event, an advanced feature for your viewers may be watching replays of relevant games.

+To do this, the application must ensure that the end user has adequate connectivity to watch it, regardless of the number of simultaneous users watching the sporting event in the same location.

-## Overview of the SIM Swap CAMARA API
+## Overview of the QoD Wifi CAMARA API

 ### High level definition

-The SIM Swap CAMARA API is a software interface that enables applications to request the last date of a SIM swap performed on a mobile line or to check whether a SIM swap has been performed during a specified period.
-This functionality is provided in an easy and secure manner, allowing real-time verification of the activation date of a SIM card on the mobile network.
+The QoD Wifi CAMARA API is a software interface that enable application developers to integrate network configuration and optimization functionalities into their software, without the need for the End Users to run complex processes on their devices.

+This functionality easily allows applications to gain the ability to interact seamlessly with mobile network operator systems, so developers can focus on provide a better user experience.

 ### API Operations